COVID-19 Recovery Assistance

-- Must be a for-profit business of any legal structure (non-profit organizations are not eligible).
+Must be a for-profit business of any legal structure (non-profit organizations are not eligible).

-Grant awards will range from $1,000 – $10,000.
+> Grant awards will range from $1,000 – $10,000.
 Preference was given to businesses that had not received assistance from the Iowa Small Business Relief Grant, the Targeted Small Business Sole Operator Fund, the Paycheck Protection Program or other grants.

-Additional requirements will be listed in the application.
-Applications open May 5 and will remain open until Midnight on May 31.
-The Greater Des Moines Partnership will begin to notify recipients on May 28, 2020.
+> Additional requirements were listed in the application.
+Applications opened May 5 and closed at Midnight on May 31.
+The Greater Des Moines Partnership started to notify recipients on May 28, 2020.

-Businesses gathered these documents before applying.
+> Businesses gathered these documents before applying.